incinn/boilerplate-project-timestamp/README.md

 ```

 ## About
-This project is one of the required projects for the "Back End Development and APIs" course on (Free Code Camp)[freecodecamp.org].
+This project is one of the required projects for the "Back End Development and APIs" course on [Free Code Camp](freecodecamp.org).

 Solution by Barnz (barnz.dev, github.com/incinn, @_wrnz).